 What happens when your system produces more electricity than you are using at your property?
 Simple: it is sent out to the energy company to power the grid.
 The energy flow is tracked meticulously by your bi-directional electrical meter.
 This process is commonly known as Net Metering.

-At the end of each quater, the homeowner is billed per kWh for grid usage minus the feed in tariff credits.
+- At the end of each quarter, the homeowner is billed per kWh for grid usage minus the feed in tariff credits.